TexasInstruments/zephyr/boards/ti/am243x_launchpad/doc/index.rst

 TCM memory can be used.

 Depending on the boot mode selection you require different parts of the MCU+ SDK.
-If you want to start an application only via UART you need the Python tools of the MCU+ SDK and binary files of the repo.
+If you want to load a Zephyr application via UART or load an Zephyr application after MCUboot from flash you only need binary files from the MCU+ SDK.
-If you want to boot from flash via MCUboot or chain-load after a SBL bootloader from the TI MCU+ SDK you need to fully set up the SDK and build some of the examples.
+If you want to chain-load a Zephyr application after a SBL bootloader from the TI MCU+ SDK you need to fully set up the SDK and build some of the examples.

 Setting up the MCU+ SDK